 Today, of the health colleges, all fall into the jurisdiction of the Ombudsman except the midwives and the acupuncturists.
 These organizations remain governed by the Health Disciplines Act until work to bring these colleges under the HPA has been completed.

 Health college decision-makers looking for resources to better apply standards of administrative fairness within their organization may find our Fundamentals of a Complaints Mechanism and our Internal Complaint Mechanism Checklist to be of use.
-For information regarding case summaries, findings and recommendations involving regulatory colleges, our Annual Reports can be found here.

 For more information about how the Ombudsman determines administrative fairness, please visit our Administrative Fairness Guidelines page.